rifai/ucupaint-wiki/docs/index.md

 ## Contribute
 Visit [Ucupaint Github](https://github.com/ucupumar/ucupaint) to access or contribute to the source code.
 Or visit [Ucupaint Wiki Github](https://github.com/ucupumar/ucupaint-wiki) to access or contribute to the source code of this wiki.

+## Sponsor
+If you find the addon useful, you can sponsor the addon development [here](https://github.com/sponsors/ucupumar)

 ## Discord Server

 You can join [Ucupaint Discord](https://discord.gg/BdNfGGzQHh) to ask or discuss things related to Ucupaint.